MaciejGawel/strangler/strangle/microservices.md

    docker-compose up -d
    ```

-1. Access Eureka Dashboard at `http://localhost:8761` and verify that Proxy
+1. Access Eureka Dashboard at `http://localhost:8761` and verify that
-   instance is registered.
+   microservice instance is registered.

 1. Verify that client is working